Elisegdg/POO_S4/README.md

-# :purple_circle:   Session achievements
+# :potted_plant:   Session achievements

 **Session 1 - 09/02/2022** -> Set up of my workspace with level 1 lessons, beginning of the assignments.

 **Session 2 - 16/02/2022** -> Finished "Guess the number", implementation of template and refactoring game in multiple files (header & source file).
 Starting the Hangman game.

-# :purple_circle:   Lessons achievements
+# :potted_plant:   Lessons achievements

 ## LEVEL 1